Research Overview

 Computational Self-Assembly and Phase Behaviors

-Theory Development for Assembly Predictions
+Theory Development for Assembly Prediction